RoboPhred/Oni2Xml/README.md

 # Oni2Xml
 Converts Oxygen Not Included game saves to human readable and editable xml

+Compatibility:
+While the tool was developed and works with pre-TU saves, it is currently set up to act on Thermal Update saves only.
+As far as I can tell, there is no difference in format.
+The check is done by inspecting the save file's version header.

 ```
 oni2xml export-objects <save file path>
 ```